Asynchronous Gibbs Sampling: Discussion

-\section{Acknowledgments}
+\subsection{Acknowledgments}

 We are grateful to Chris Severs, Joseph Beynon, and Matt Gardner for many useful discussions and much help with the coding.
 DS (and perhaps to a lesser extent AT and DD) would like to thank Christian Robert for sending him an early version of this paper that allowed him, during an otherwise uneventful trip to buy trousers, to remember a strategy of proof for asynchronous algorithms.
-We are grateful to Matt Johnson for sending us the \textit{Jacobi Sampling} example and thereby demonstrating that approximate Asynchronous Gibbs is not exact, the subsequent analysis of which made much of this work possible.
+We are grateful to Matt Johnson for sending us the \emph{Jacobi sampling} example and thereby demonstrating that approximate asynchronous Gibbs is not exact, the subsequent analysis of which made much of this work possible.
 We thank Christopher De Sa for sending us a different counterexample to exactness of the approximate algorithm on $\{0,1\}^3$.
+We thank Murray Pollock for sending us an example demonstrating that violating time-homogeneity systematically can greatly reduce performance of the approximate algorithm.
 We are grateful to Cyril Chimisov for pointing out a subtle mathematical error in our original proof.
 We thank Herbie Lee for his ideas, which simplified the arguments used in our proof.
 We are grateful to Gareth Roberts, Murray Pollock, Radford Neal, Daniele Venturi, Rajarshi Guhaniyogi, Tatiana Xifara, and Torsten Erhardt for interesting and useful discussions.
-We also thank eBay, Inc.~for providing the computational resources used for running our examples.
-Membership on this list does not imply agreement with the ideas given here, nor are any of these people responsible for any errors that may be present. }\fi
+We also thank eBay, Inc. for providing the computational resources used for running our examples.
+Membership on this list does not imply agreement with the ideas given here, nor are any of these people responsible for any errors that may be present.